How to Realize Data Sharing With Sensitive Information Hiding in Remote Data Integrity Auditing

 Ms. Wenting Shen, Prof. Jing Qin, and Prof. Jiankun Hu

 Contributed by Ms. Wenting Shen, Prof. Jing Qin, and Prof. Jiankun Hu.
-Based on the article “Enabling Identity-Based Integrity Auditing and Data Sharing With Sensitive Information Hiding for Secure Cloud Storage,” the original article is open access and freely available for download on IEEE Xplore®.
+Based on the article “Enabling Identity-Based Integrity Auditing and Data Sharing With Sensitive Information Hiding for Secure Cloud Storage,” the original article is open access and publicly available for download on IEEE Xplore®.

 Dr. Jiankun Hu and Wenting Shen also presented this topic in a 2020 SPS Education webinar.
 Visit the recorded webinar at the SPS Resource Center.